EUROPEAN SYSTEMS

 PRAGUE - 1973

-The ubiquitous Tatra T3 in service in the country that manufactured them
+The ubiquitous Tatra T3 in service in the country that manufactured them.

 Lots of these old four-wheelers, usually with trailers were still about.
-They look very much the same as the car that was presented in 1968 to the Crich Museum but were surely later than its date which I believe is 1911?
+They look very much the same as the car that was presented in 1968 to the Crich Museum but were surely later than its date which I believe was 1911?

 HUNGARY